Freeturilo/FreeturiloBackend/README.md

     - `.google-token` containing a key to the Google Maps API
     - `.sendgrid-token` containing a token to the SendGrid service

+    You also need to fill in the connection string to your database in `FreeturiloWebApi\appsettings.json`.

  - Usage